Skip to main contentSkip to navigation

 Biography

 Pel Okeowo is an associate in the firm’s Energy, Environment & Infrastructure group.
-His practice focuses on renewable energy and energy transition.
+His practice centers on renewable energy and the energy transition, engaging in complex commercial agreements in the renewable sector.
+Pel also assists on regulatory compliance, enforcement actions, and matters involving site investigation and remediation.

 Pel received his J.D. from University of Florida Levin College of Law.
 While in law school, he was the president of the Association for Law & Business and participated in the Wrongful Conviction Clinic.